|Feature Article - February 2010|

 For Frankencell to reproduce, he (Oops!
 We should have called him, ďit.Ē)óFor Frankencell to reproduce, it had to do it all by itself.
 Frankencell must have used asexual reproduction to begin the spread of life across the face of the Earth.

 Already we have ignored the problem of how life began, how metabolism began, and how asexual reproduction began.
-We have to ignore those critical problems to get the problem of the origin of sex.
+We have to ignore those critical problems to get to the problem of the origin of sex.

 If the theory of evolution is true, Frankencell must have been an asexual plant which eventually gave rise to all the sexual plants and animals.
 How could this have happened through natural selection?